KevinArmbruster/AutoML-Information-Needs/README.md

 ## Getting Started

-Please start to create your own directory in the workshop folder.
+### Editor

+You can open any GitHub repository in **github.dev** in either of the following ways:

+* To open the repository in the same browser tab, press . while browsing any repository or pull request on GitHub.
+* To open the repository in a new browser tab, press >.
+* When viewing a file, select the edit dropdown menu and click github.dev.

+### Creating Patterns

-Then, copy and start working on your first pattern using this [template](Template.md)!
-Please use [template](Template.md) and an [example](Example.md) to articulate your information needs.
+Please copy and start working on your first pattern using this [template](workshop/Template.md)!
+Please use [template](workshop/Template.md) and an [example](workshop/Example.md) to articulate your information needs.

 It can help to think of a specific past project of yours.
 Try to remember the stages from start to finish along the [ML Pipeline](ML%20Pipeline%20Overview.md).
 Which goals did you persue in each stage or in general?
 Did you iterate over certain stages?
 Which decisions did you take?
 Which information was necessary to take a further step?